syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfRadioButton/Getting-Started.md

 {% endhighlight %}
 {% endtabs %}

-### Refer SfRadioButton control with declared suffix name for Namespace
+### Refer the SfRadioButton control with declared suffix name for Namespace

 {% tabs %}
 {% highlight c# %}